roboticsuantof/warehouse-simulation/README.md

 ### Dependencies

+To launch the simulator, you need to install:

 1.  **Docker:** Essential for building and running the container image.
     *   For installation instructions, see the [official Docker documentation](httpss://docs.docker.com/engine/install/).